-This skills-based noncredit education program is designed to prepare students for the CompTIA A+ certification exams.
+This skills-based noncredit education program is designed to prepare students for the CompTIA A+ certification exams which are administered by a third party.
 It will include study of the content found in the CompTIA A+ Exams (Exam 220-1001 & 220-1002).
 Subjects include hardware, operating systems, software, mobile devices, basic networking, basic security, operational procedures, printers, and troubleshooting.
 Students will also learn the concepts of documentation, troubleshooting methodology, safety procedures, and Small Office/Home Office (SOHO) technologies.
 Students will understand how to assemble components based on customer requirements, and also master the installation, configuration, and maintenance of PCs and Mobile devices.
 The basics of networking and security forensics will also be covered.
 Other subjects include learning how to apply troubleshooting methodology and provide appropriate customer support.
 Other technologies covered will be the basics of scripting, virtualization, desktop imaging, and deployment, as well as basic cloud technology and deployment.

-Department and Course Number: Information Technology, IT510

-Introduction to Cybersecurity (Security+) - Noncredit
+Department and Course Number: Information Technology, IT510 Introduction to Cybersecurity (Security+) - Noncredit

 Co-Requisite(s): CompTIA A+ or equivalent course/experience This skills-based non-credit education program prepares adult students for employment in the Information Security field.
 Students will progress through the program by mastering competencies in the fundamental principles and topics of information security and risk management at the organizational level.
 This includes hardware, software, processes, communications, applications, and policies and procedures with respect to organizational cybersecurity and risk management.
 Preparation for the CompTIA Security+ certification exams (SY)-501.
+Industry recognized certification examinations are administered by a third party.